oemof/oemof-thermal/docs/getting_started.rst

 Getting started
 ~~~~~~~~~~~~~~~

-oemof-thermal is a toolbox for calculation and development of thermal energy components for
+oemof.thermal is a toolbox for calculation and development of thermal energy components for
 oemof.

 .. contents:: `Contents`